ksalekk/doctor-diary/README.md

 # Doctor Diary app

 ## General
-Simple console app, that simulate doctor e-diary for storing patients and appointments data.
-The app allows to enter patient data to the system, assign an appointment to a patient, read list of all appointments for the specified patient or date.
-Data persistence is based on text file with json format - patients.json' and 'appointments.json'.
+Simple console app that simulate doctor e-diary for storing patients and appointments data.
+The app allows to e.g. enter patient data to the system, assign an appointment to a patient, read list of all appointments for the specified patient or date.
+Data persistence is based on text files with json format - patients.json' and 'appointments.json'.

 ## Demo
 ![Lists all patients](./demo_images/1.png)